How do I help my students with learning differences?

 Graphic of a brain.

-A sudden switch to remote learning is going to be challenging for all students, but for students with learning needs, this will be amplified and can increase frustration and anxiety.
-Here are some tools and tips that are free and already built into students’ devices that will help them meet their individual learning needs.
+For students with learning needs learning challenges are amplified and can increase frustration and anxiety.
+These tools and tips are built into students’ devices and help them meet their individual learning needs.

-• even use a built-in dictionary for real-time vocabulary support.
+• Use a built-in dictionary for real-time vocabulary support

-Many third party apps have Immersive Reader built right in.
-Use the list in Immersive Reader is coming to an app near you to find out which ones!
+Many non-Microsoft apps have Immersive Reader built right in.
+Use this list to find out which ones!

 Read Aloud

-In Word and the Edge browser, the Read Aloud feature under the View tab will highlight and read the document.
+In Word and Microsoft Edge, the Read Aloud feature highlights and reads the document.

-• Math Assistant: Write or type any math problem and Math Assistant in OneNote can solve — helping you reach the solution quickly or displaying step-by-step instructions that help educators learn how to reach the solution on their own.
+• Math Assistant: Write or type any math problem and Math Assistant in OneNote can solve it—helping reach the solution quickly or displaying step-by-step instructions.

-• Office Lens: Office Lens is a free app that allows users to take a picture or scan images, documents, whiteboards, and business cards that they can add to their OneDrive, OneNote, Camera Roll, and more.
-Plus, there is even an Immersive Reader built right into the app!
+• Office Lens: Office Lens is a free app that allows users to take a picture or scan images, documents, whiteboards, and business cards that they can add to their OneDrive, OneNote, camera roll, and more.
+Plus, there's even an Immersive Reader built right into the app!

 Screenshot of Read Aloud in Word.

-• Word Prediction: Windows 10 Word Prediction (also known as text suggestions) offers suggestions for words as the user types.
+• Text prediction: Text prediction in Windows offers suggestions for words as the user types.

-• Dictation: Some students really struggle with getting their ideas on paper.
-Using the Dictate feature within Microsoft Word and OneNote enables students to use technology without the frightening burden of typing things perfectly.
+• Voice typing: Some students really struggle with getting their ideas on paper.
+With voice typing, students enter text by speaking to use technology without the frightening burden of typing things perfectly.